 - General recommendations for placing a Keenetic device for stable and high-quality Wi-Fi network operation

 - What you need to know about Wi-Fi 6 (IEEE 802.11ax)

 TIP: Note: Some users rely on popular online services (e.g. Speedtest or nPerf) to measure their actual Wi-Fi data transfer rate.

-Please note that online services are designed to check the speed of the Internet channel.
-They do not show the actual connection speed between the Wi-Fi client and the router.
+Please note that online services are designed to check the speed of an Internet channel.
+They do not show the actual connection speed between a Wi-Fi client and a router.